Tinzar Sherman, CEO & Co-Founder, Digital Media Wire

 Jon Bahr, VP, Creator Services, CD Baby

 Streaming services have been expanding their core operations to include more types of content.
-We see music streaming services offering original video content and video services adding music streaming.
-How are companies and labels leveraging these new formats to create more opportunities to add value for artists and fans alike?
+We now see music streaming services offering tickets, artists analytics, original video content and video services adding music.
+How are companies and labels leveraging these new formats to create more marketing opportunities and adding value for artists, services, and fans alike?

 Cross-partnerships can help an artist or a brand reach a wider audience, but what is involved in the storytelling era.
 What unique ways are artists, labels, and brands working together to create a genuine engagement strategy.
 What works, and where is it going?

 Tokens, Blockchain, Cryptocurrencies, Ethereum are words that are becoming more mainstream in today’s lexicon.
-Learn how these platforms are simplifying distribution and revenue generation and how companies and artists can best utilize these platforms.
+Learn how new platforms are simplifying distribution and revenue generation and how companies and artists can best utilize these services.

 Benji Rogers, Chief Strategy Officer, Dot Blockchain Media